UK approves Moderna’s variant-adapted COVID-19 vaccine

 — MHRAgovuk (@MHRAgovuk) August 15, 2022

-No serious safety concerns were identified with this new formulation, the agency said.
+No serious safety concerns were identified with the formulation, the agency said.

-Now approval has been secured, Britain’s Joint Committee on Vaccination and Immunisation will advise on how the vaccine should be deployed in the country.
+Now approval has been secured, Britain’s Joint Committee on Vaccination and Immunisation will advise on how the vaccine should be deployed.

-Although existing COVID-19 vaccines continue to provide good protection against hospitalisation and death, vaccine effectiveness has taken a hit as the virus has evolved.
+Although existing COVID vaccines continue to provide good protection against hospitalisation and death, vaccine effectiveness has taken a hit as the virus has evolved.

 “The first generation of COVID-19 vaccines being used in the UK continue to provide important protection against the disease and save lives,” MHRA chief executive June Raine said in a statement.